pxsstx/Pokedex/README.md

 # Pokedex

+The website in question is an educational platform designed to provide valuable and up-to-date information to its users.
+It accomplishes this by integrating various Application Programming Interfaces (APIs) into its framework, enabling it to access and retrieve data from multiple sources.
+This dynamic approach to content delivery ensures that the website's visitors have access to the most current and relevant information available.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.